-They are also quite difficult to use – not only in knowing how to shave with a straight razor – but also learning how to sharpen a straight razor.
+They are also quite difficult to use – not only in knowing how to shave with a single edge straight razor when so many of us are used to multi-blade cartridge razors – but also learning how to sharpen a straight razor.
+The straight edge razor has quite a fearsome reputation, hence its unfortunate other name of “cut throat” razor.

 - Leading brand